 I hate the word ‘vulnerability,’ she says to me.

 Meredith Is the Chief Operating Officer of a sprawling global manufacturing enterprise.
 She climbed the ranks in male-dominated companies and is now the highest-ranking female executive in her field, anywhere.
-Meredith has been supremely successful and produced results.
+Meredith has been supremely successful.

 And suddenly Meredith is told that she is just a little too buttoned-up.
 That she needs to “be more vulnerable.”

-Emma Goldman’s brilliant article in The New York Times got me thinking about all of this (Goldman, “When Your Boss Is Crying, but You’re the One Being Laid Off,” 8/24/22).
-After decades of leadership classes where executives are told that to be effective, they need to share more of their feelings and private lives with their teams, it is easy to see why some leaders are increasingly confused about how much sharing is helpful.
+The New York Times workplace columnist Emma Goldman wrote a brilliant article about all of this last year (Goldman, “When Your Boss Is Crying, but You’re the One Being Laid Off,” 8/24/22).
+After decades of leadership classes where executives are told that to be effective, they need to share more of their feelings and private lives with their teams, it is easy to see why some leaders are confused about how much sharing is helpful.

 Is simply doing a good job not enough?

 Take the individual referenced in Goldman’s headline.
-Braden Wallake, 32, Head of a small Sales and Marketing company, recently had to lay off 2 of his 17 employees.
-Braden prides himself on being emotionally in-touch.
+Braden Wallake, 32, Head of a small Sales and Marketing company, had to lay off 2 of his 17 employees.
+Braden prides himself on being “emotionally in-touch.”